Tax Management India. Com

 X X X X Extracts X X X X

-..... place of suing in several cases and has gone to the extent of laying down that it should be courts endeavour to locate the place where the cause of action has substantially arisen and reject others where it may have incidentally arisen.
+..... ng in several cases and has gone to the extent of laying down that it should be courts endeavour to locate the place where the cause of action has substantially arisen and reject others where it may have incidentally arisen.
 Patel Roadways Limited, Bombay v.
 Prasad Trading Company, AIR 1992 SC 1514 = (1991) 4 SCC 270 prescribes that if the Defendant-corporation has a subordinate office in the place where the cause of action arises, litigation must be instituted at that place alone, regardless of the amplitude of options postulated in Section 20 of the CPC.
 We need not dilate on this point beyond making a reference to ONGC v.
 Utpal Kumar Basu (1994) 4 SCC 711 and South East Asia Shipping Co.
 Ltd. v.
 Nav Bharat Enterprises Pvt.
 Ltd. (1996) 3 SCC 443.
-11. We are alive to the possible incongruities that are fraught in extrapolating decisions relating to civil law onto criminal law, which includes importing the civil law concept of cause of action to criminal law which essentially envisages the place where a crime has been committed empowers the Court at that place with jurisdiction.
+11. We are alive to the possible incongruities that are fraught in extrapolating decisions relating to civil law onto criminal law, which includes importing the civil law concept of "cause of action" to criminal law which essentially envisages the place where a crime has been committed empowers the Court at that place with jurisdiction.
 In Navinchandra N. Majithia v.
-State of Maharashtra (2000) 7 SCC 640 this Court had to .....
+State of Maharashtra (2000) 7 SCC 640 this Court had to consider the p .....

 X X X X Extracts X X X X